shallomkanyori/alx-backend-storage/0x01-NoSQL/README.md

 ### Task 4
 Write a script that lists all documents with `name="Holberton school"` in the collection `school`:
 - The database name will be passed as option of `mongo` command

+### Task 5
+Write a script that displays the number of documents in the collection school:
+- The database name will be passed as option of `mongo` command